The best way to manage asthma is to follow an asthma

 quit if you smoke.
 If your friends smoke, don't stand nearby when they light up because

-him or her about quitting.
+or her about quitting.

 Control your environment.
 Environmental triggers, such as dust

-mites and pet dander, can
+mites and pet dander, can be hazardous

-your doctor about using special mattress and pillow covers.
+about using special mattress and pillow covers.

 Get a flu shot every year.
 Health officials recommend that all

-kids and teens get a flu
+kids and teens get a flu shot.

 Find a sport or activity that works for you.
 Some sports,